Teapack1/Audio-Dataset-Recorder/README.md

 ### Command Line Arguments

-- `--method`: Recording variant. `A` saves all samples in one folder while `B` saves samples to separate folders for each class.
+- `--method`: Recording method. `A` saves all samples in one folder while `B` saves samples to separate folders for each class.
 - `--augment`: flag, include to indicate if augmentation is required otherwise samples are not augmented.
-- `--num_augmented`: Number of augmented samples from every original sample.
+- `--num_augmented`: Number of augmented samples for every original sample.
 - `--classes`: Specify classes for the recordings. (eg.:`--classes one two three`)
 - `--sample_count`: Number of samples in every class.
 - `--duration`: Duration of one sample in seconds.
-- `--treshold:` Define the amplitude threshold for starting the recording.
+- `--treshold:` Define amplitude threshold to start recording.
 - `--metadata`: flag, include in command to produce metadata after recording or produce metadata of already recorded samples.
 - `--normalize`: flag, scales the entire audio signal such that the loudest peak in the audio will become 1.0.
 - `--trim_pad`: flag, trim silence parts and pad it back with zeros.
 - `--playback`: flag, indicate instant playback or specify local file for playback.
+- `--device`: flag, Choose a specific device for recording.
+Lists available devices, do not include for auto-selection.
+- `--sample_rate`: Sampling Rate (16000 default).

 <br>
 <br>